Connecticut

 C. Firearms

 A permit to carry a revolver or a pistol is prohibited to persons convicted of a felony or adjudicated delinquent for a “serious juvenile offense.”
 See Conn.
 Gen. Stat. §§ 29-28(b), 29-32 (revocation of permit); see also § 53a-217(a) (felony possession of firearm).
 See Conn.
 Gen. Stat. § 29-36f(b) (denial of certificate of eligibility to purchase a pistol or revolver).
-Firearms rights can only be restored through pardon.
+Firearms rights can be restored only through pardon.

 D. Collateral Consequences Council